 Continuous Quality Improvement (CQI) begins with the culture of improvement for the patient, the practice, and the population in general.
 The culture begins with a QI team led by a clinical practice champion.

-Your assigned Community Practice Transformation Specialist (CPTS) can support you as a practice facilitator.
+Your assigned Clinical Practice Transformation Specialist (CPTS) can support you as a practice facilitator.
 They can assist you with completing an assessment to help you identify current needs and develop your practice’s capacity for improvement to address these needs.
 A facilitator can tailor QI efforts to your practice and help implement them.Practice Facilitator Support

 PCMH involves numerous changes – to processes, workflows, scheduling systems, and the care team structure.
 PCMH supports QI in primary care by acknowledging the core concepts set forth by the National Committee for Quality Assurance (NCQA).
 QI is integrated into each of the six NCQA PCMH concepts.
 The concepts contain specific criteria that outline the features of the practice’s transformation to a PCMH.